joz-f/taxonomy-for-data-as-art-material/README.md

 Type: Streamed
 * The technical means of delivering real-time data as a contiguous stream.
 The primary use-cases are where there is no requirement for data storage, or that the data-sets involved are too large to be manipulated in any other manner (the entire Twitter back catalogue).
 Examples: a) real-time audio and video from a carnival procession; b) on-demand replay of a film from 1960; c) music playing from a digital radio.

+# Notes
+Additional Dataset Parameters
+* There are aspects of data that are useful to explore in the process of understanding datasets which are not included in the vocabulary.
+These tend toward more technical descriptions and are used by archivists and preservation experts.
+The W3C Data on the Web Best Practices Use Cases & Requirements Note, http://www.w3.org/TR/dwbp-ucr/ (accessed 20 June 2015), recommends these elements are used for defining data: domains, obligation/motivation, usage, quality, lineage, size, type/format, rate of change, data lifespan, potential audience.
+We recommend considering the following, particularly for retrieval, maintenance, and archival purposes of the artwork.

+* Accuracy: how exact are the individual data points (e.g. If it is real-time data is there latency to acknowledge)
+* Utility: does the data have potential to provide utility by providing new content or insight, is this important to the work?
+* Provenance: scientific datasets should be reproducible, others should be collated from, or by, reliable sources.
+Any bias should be declared or detected.
+* Context: does this dataset provide meaning through its relationships to other datasets (for comparative interest, for ratification)?
+* Relevancy: are the data points relevant to each other, to someone or something (e.g. a machine)?
+* Accessibility & how and by whom can the dataset be accessed and used (licensing rights, availability, database rights), and is this reliable and future-proof?
+* Format: what is the structure and format (technical data structure and/or data definition, distribution)?
+* Dimensionality & how many dimensions are represented (e.g. a point against time, a number of parameters)?
+* Size: The order of magnitude of the number of data points, the sample size.
+Examples: 1, or 1 million).
+Often imprecisely referred to as large (big) data or small data.